cscorley/dissertation/chapters/3_method/1_flt.md

 before reaching a relevant one.
 The effectiveness measure allows evaluating the FLT by using the mean reciprocal rank (MRR).

-To answer *RQ 3.3.1*, we run the experiment on the snapshot and changeset corpora as outlined in Section \ref{flt-methodology}.
+To answer \fone, we run the experiment on the snapshot and changeset corpora as outlined in Section \ref{flt-methodology}.
 We then calculate the MRR between the two sets of effectiveness measures.
 We use the Wilcoxon signed-rank test with Holm correction to determine the statistical significance of the difference between the two rankings.
-To answer *RQ 3.3.2*, we run the historical simulation as outlined in Section \ref{flt-methodology} and compare it to the results of batch changesets from *RQ 3.3.1*.
+To answer \ftwo, we run the historical simulation as outlined in Section \ref{flt-methodology} and compare it to the results of batch changesets from \fone.
 Again, we calculate the MRR and use the Wilcoxon signed-rank test.